cesparza/gtb-search/README.md

 # Part 3:

-The photosearchapp folder has a simple angular app which connects to your elasticsearch instance.
+_The photosearchapp folder has a simple angular app which connects to your elasticsearch instance._

 Be sure to change the server in `app.js` to point to your instance and to change the photo path in the `main.html file.

+Run `npm start` in this folder.

 Licensing information in the LICENSE file